covidestim/dailyFlow/README.md

 **How do I change the number of attempts, and their length?**

-Change `nextflow.config` by modifying `testFast`, `states`, `statesAggressive`, or `counties` to have a differentt value for `params.time`.
-Alternatively, write your own profile in addittion to the ones mentioned above.
+Change `nextflow.config` by modifying `testFast`, `states`, `statesAggressive`, or `counties` to have a different value for `params.time`.
+Alternatively, write your own profile in addition to the ones mentioned above.

 **How do I change how Stan is invoked?**